Bill of Rights 1689: Glorious Revolution

 Objecting to the policies of King James II of England (James VII of Scotland and James II of Ireland), a group of English Parliamentarians invited the Dutch stadtholder William III of Orange-Nassau (William of Orange) to overthrow the King.
-William's successful invasion with a Dutch fleet and army led to James fleeing to France.
+William's successful invasion with a Dutch fleet and army led to James' fleeing to France.
 In December 1688, peers of the realm appointed William as provisional governor.
-It was widely acknowledged that such action was constitutional, if the monarch were incapacitated, and they summoned an assembly of many members of parliament.
+It was widely acknowledged that such action was constitutional if the monarch were incapacitated.
+The peers summoned an assembly of many members of parliament.
 This assembly called for an English Convention Parliament to be elected, which convened on 22 January 1689.

 Declaration of Right

 The proposal to draw up a statement of rights and liberties and James's violation of them was first made on 29 January 1689 in the House of Commons, with members arguing that the House "cannot answer it to the nation or Prince of Orange till we declare what are the rights invaded" and that William "cannot take it ill if we make conditions to secure ourselves for the future" in order to "do justice to those who sent us hither".
 On 2 February a committee specially convened reported to the Commons 23 Heads of Grievances, which the Commons approved and added some of their own.
 However, on 4 February the Commons decided to instruct the committee to differentiate between "such of the general heads, as are introductory of new laws, from those that are declaratory of ancient rights".
-On 7 February the Commons approved this revised Declaration of Right, and on 8 February instructed the committee to put into a single text the Declaration (with the heads which were "introductory of new laws" removed), the resolution of 28 January and the Lords' proposal for a revised oath of allegiance.
+On 7 February the Commons approved this revised Declaration of Right, and on 8 February instructed the committee to put into a single text the Declaration (with the heads which were "introductory of new laws" removed), the resolution of 29 January and the Lords' proposal for a revised oath of allegiance.
 It passed the Commons without division.